 One of the simplest soft adventure activities is hiking.
 You can hike nearly anywhere and in almost any type of weather, although let’s be honest, hiking in the rain kind of sucks.
 Specialized equipment isn’t needed, although I recommend a sturdy pair of shoes if you’re logging any distance or dealing with uneven terrain.

-You can hike around the block, in a nearby park, or find a nearby trail, it’s all about getting out in nature and moving.
-While most of us aren’t going to go mountain climbing, I’m not able to tackle that type of hard adventure travel activity, there’s nothing like a brisk hike that takes us to a spectacular viewing area to give us a travel high.
+You can hike around the block, in a park, or find a nearby trail, it’s all about getting out in nature and enjoying some physical activity.
+While most of us aren’t going to go mountain climbing or rock climbing, I’m not able to tackle that type of hard adventure travel activity, there’s nothing like a brisk hike that takes us to a spectacular viewing area to give us a travel high.

 A little more advanced activity level than hiking, trekking is merely going places on foot that you cannot reach by other transportation.
 You’re not blazing the way but sticking to trails and doing a lot of walking.
 I think of it as hiking for lots of days, with stops in between (camping or lodging) before continuing on the journey.

 Your overall fitness level and budget will help shape your trekking choices. – you may be carrying everything yourself, or you may have the use of a sherpa.
 Some popular trek options include the Inca Trail in Peru, the Camino de Santiago in Spain, or the Himalayan in Nepal.

-While the Great Barrier Reef may be the ultimate dive spot (and one day I will go to Australia), there are plenty of other great diving spots worldwide.
+While the Great Barrier Reef may be the ultimate scuba diving spot (and one day I will go to Australia), there are plenty of other great diving spots worldwide.
 Find a coastline, and chances are you’ve got dozens of choices to make.
 Warm water diving seems to win out over cold water, though, so the Caribbean, Hawaii, Florida, and Southern California all regularly make lists of the best places for diving.